Satya-bit/Deepfake-Duel-Truth-vs-Trickery/README.md

 Inner layers are kept frozen and the upper layers are trainable.

-# There are two seperate notebooks class_prediction.ipynb and Deepvsfake.ipynb for two different models.
+# There are two seperate notebooks class_prediction.ipynb and Deepvsfake.ipynb for two different tasks.

 **Approach**